felipefava/request_params_validation/README.md

 please see [here](./examples/initializer.rb).

 ## Future Work
 In the near future the plan is to continue adding features to the gem.
-In order of importance, next changes are:
-- Add tests
+Next incoming changes could be:
 - Add doc generation from the definitions
 - Add representations for DRY definitions
 - Add more options to the actions definitions